MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-syntax.md

 > [!NOTE]
 > Use a code snippet from an .al file by start typing the snippet name.

+## Examples of snippets
+The following is a non-comprehensive list of the snippets that you can use in the AL.

 |Type... | To get a... |
 |--------|-------------|
 |```tassert```| Assert error structure|